mohsin-ashraf/node-quick-start-auth-api/README.md

 # node-quick-start-auth-api

-# There is an error that needs to be fixed in the update functionality of this api
+# Implement the Product route for this api